 Tenancy disputes are common in Northern Nevada just as they are all over the country when houses are rented out.
-They mainly arise due to the failure of both the tenant and the landlord to understand what exactly their rights and responsibilities are in regards to the lease, rent, or poperty.
+They mainly arise due to the failure of both the landlord and the tenant to understand what exactly their rights and responsibilities are in regards to the lease, rent, or poperty.

-A tenant may think that they have returned the unit in good condition, but the landlord may disagree about the lease or rent.
+A tenant may think that they have returned the rental property in good condition, but the landlord may disagree about the lease or rent.
 Upon taking possession, the landlord may find the appliances are broken, the floor is stained and the couches are ripped.

 Without any baseline pictures of the initial condition of the unit, the landlord may be forced to sue their tenant.

 A landlord may also find themselves in legal issues for not handling their responsibilities.
 For example, they may take upon themselves to change the locks after their tenant refuses to leave when the lease is up or when they have been served an eviction written notice after a late rent payment.
 This is an act of “self-eviction” and it is illegal.

 These are just some examples of the potential conflicts that can arise between Nevada landlords and tenants.
 In this article, we’ll outline the laws governing both parties involved in a Nevada rental.
 This will help you as a landlord or property owner to avoid unnecessary conflicts and the stress and financial burden of a legal dispute.

 Required Landlord Disclosures in Northern Nevada

 As a landlord, you are required by Nevada law to disclose certain information to your tenants before signing a lease and receiving rent payments.
 You must disclose information about the following:

-- Security Deposits: A landlord must disclose information about a tenant's security deposit.
-This includes how much it is, whether or not it will earn interest, and the conditions for its return.
+- Security Deposits: A landlord must disclose information about a tenant's security deposits.
+This includes how much security deposits are, whether or not they will earn interest, and the conditions for their return upon lease termination.

 - Non-Refundable Fees: You must disclose whether or not you will charge your Nevada tenants non-refundable fees.
 These are fees for things like cleaning the unit.